 When initiating, your first priority is to get buffs up, ignoring Warden.
 Start with Vortex to assist with damage and aggro, then setup Strikes.

-Next, work through your other combos (Kicks for 3+ targets, and punches for smaller groups or survivability) until you have 3 stacks, and then alternate between both starting with reapplying Vortex.
+Next, work through your other combos (Kicks for 4+ targets, and punches for smaller groups, priority damage or survivability) until you have 3 stacks, and then alternate between both starting with reapplying Vortex.

-Before performing the Palm Strikes combo, check your Serenity and use it’s close to cap.
+Before performing the Palm Strikes combo, check your Serenity stacks and use it if it’s close to the cap of 50.
 Every Strikes hit will give you an extra 25 serenity stacks.
-When combined with Earthwell, Stone Guard, and Unwavering Spirit, Serenity will constantly be pumping your Stone Shield uptime.
+When combined with Earthwell and Whipping Apex, Serenity will constantly be pumping your Stone Shield uptime and self-sustain.

 One last optimization you can do with Warden is if you get a Spirit Refund and get to 3 stacks with your last Stormfall / Earthfall, you can reapply the buff before you use a Palm combo to get a few more seconds out of your existing buffs.